MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

          └─ GreedyText('message')
 ```

-When MCDR executes the command `!!email remove 21`, the following things
+When MCDR executes the command `!!email remove 21`, the following things will happen
-will happen

-1. Parsing at node `Literal('!!email')` with command
-    `!!email remove 21`
+1. Parsing at node `Literal('!!email')` with command `!!email remove 21`
-    1. Literal Node `Literal('!!email')` gets the first element of
-        `!!email remove 21`, it's `!!email` and it matches the literal
+   1. Literal Node `Literal('!!email')` gets the first element of `!!email remove 21`, it's `!!email` and it matches the literal node
-        node
    2. Now the remaining command is `remove 21`
-    3. And then, it searches through its literal children, found the
-        child node `Literal('remove')` matches the next literal element
+   3. And then, it searches through its literal children, found the child node `Literal('remove')` matches the next literal element `remove`
-        `remove`
    4. Then it let that child node to handle the rest of the command
 2. Parsing at node `Literal('remove')` with command `remove 21`
-    1. Literal Node `Literal('remove')` gets the first element of
-        `remove 21`, it's `remove` and it matches the literal node
+   1. Literal Node `Literal('remove')` gets the first element of `remove 21`, it's `remove` and it matches the literal node
    2. Now the remaining command is `21`
-    3. And then it searches through its literal children, but doesn't
-        found any literal child matches the next element `21`
+   3. And then it searches through its literal children, but doesn't found any literal child matchesthe next element `21`
-    4. So it let its non-literal child `Integer('email_id')` to handle
-        the rest of the command
+   4. So it let its non-literal child `Integer('email_id')` to handle the rest of the command
 3. Parsing at node `Integer('email_id')` with command `21`
-    1. Integer Node `Integer('email_id')` gets the first element of
-        `21`, it's a legal integer
+   1. Integer Node `Integer('email_id')` gets the first element of `21`, it's a legal integer
    2. It store the value `21` to the context dict with key `email_id`
-    3. And then it finds that the command parsing is already finished
-        so it invokes the callback function with the command source and
-        the context dict as the argument.
+   3. And then it finds that the command parsing is already finished so it invokes the callback function with the command source and the context dict as the argument.
    4. The command parsing finishes

-This is a quick overview of the implantation logic part of command
-building system.
-It's mainly for help you build a perceptual
-understanding of the command tree based command building system
+This is a quick overview of the implantation logic part of command building system.
+It's mainly for help you build a perceptual understanding of the command tree based command building system

-Matching the literal nodes, parsing the remaining command, storing the
-parsed value inside the context dict, this is how the command system
+Matching the literal nodes, parsing the remaining command, storing the parsed value inside the context dict, this is how the command system works
-works

-Rather than reading this document, anther good way to learn to use the
-MCDR command building system is to refer and imitate existing codes.
-You
-can find the command building code of `!!MCDR` command in the
+Rather than reading this document, anther good way to learn to use the MCDR command building system is to refer and imitate existing codes.
+You can find the command building code of `!!MCDR` command in the
-`__register_commands` method of class
+`__register_commands` method of class `mcdreforged.plugin.permanent.mcdreforged_plugin.MCDReforgedPlugin`
-`mcdreforged.plugin.permanent.mcdreforged_plugin.MCDReforgedPlugin`

 ## Context

 Context stores the information of current command parsing.
-It's a class
-inherited from dict
+It's a class inherited from dict

-Parsed values are stored inside context using the dict method, which
-means you can use `context['arg_name']` to access them
+Parsed values are stored inside context using the dict method, which means you can use `context['arg_name']` to access them

 ## Command Nodes